anorudes/redux-easy-boilerplate/README.md

 - React Router
 - Express
 - Sass
+- React-helmet
 - Mocha
 - Chai
 - Enzyme
 - Sinon
+- Others:
+  - ducks-modular-redux
+  - api + promise middleware
+  - bundle.css for server-side-rendering
+  - vendor bundle
+  - async pages
+  - webpack resolving alias
-- Others: api + promise middleware, bundle.css for server-side-rendering, vendor bundle, async pages, alias, 4 modes for run (with auto rimraf dist)
+  - 4 modes for run (with auto rimraf dist)
+  - gzip css, js, fonts

-Doesnt'have redux-form and bootstrap for your choice
+Doesn't have redux-form and bootstrap (you can add if needed)

 ## How it works